 Día de los Muertos is a holiday for honouring and remembering those who have parted; it is a joyful, spirited celebration.
 The Day of the Dead is Mexico‘s most significant holiday, which means they invest an abundance of time and money into it, far more than any other holiday.

 2nd November is the official date for the Day of the Dead although it’s celebrated between 31st October and 2nd November, which is in connection with All Hallows’ Eve, Hallowmas and All Souls’ Day.
 But preparations (and some festivities) commonly start earlier than that.
 Mexicans believe that the gates of heaven open at midnight on 31st October 31st, 1st November is the day for honouring deceased children and infants, and 2nd November is the day for honouring deceased adults.
+(Despite travelling all the way from heaven, the deceased don’t need travel insurance.)

 The days leading up to Día de los Muertos consists of families visiting the gravesite of their loved ones and pulling weeds, removing debris and decorating.
 Those who can’t visit their loved ones’ graves because they live abroad usually set-up altars in their homes, and local communities usually host a mixture of events.